getsentry/sentry-docs/src/wizard/javascript/angular.md

   .catch(err => console.error(err));
 ```

+The above configuration captures both error and performance data.
+To reduce the volume of performance data captured, change `tracesSampleRate` to a value between 0 and 1.

 On its own, `@sentry/angular` will report any uncaught exceptions triggered by your application.
 Additionally, you can configure `@sentry/angular` to catch any Angular-specific exceptions reported through the [@angular/core/ErrorHandler](https://angular.io/api/core/ErrorHandler) provider.

 ### ErrorHandler and Tracer